kosmika/w3c-cg_holon/architectures/hga/hga-primer.databook.md

     role: orchestrator
 ---

+---
+# Holon Graph Architecture: A Primer
+---

 ## § 0  How to Read This Primer

 > *A practitioner's guide to the Holon Graph Architecture — what it is,